cambridge-cares/TheWorldAvatar/Agents/EnergyPerformanceCertificateAgent/README.md

 - POST request to instantiate latest EPC building data for all instantiated UPRNs in all instantiated postcodes:
 > `/api/epcagent/instantiate/certificates/all`

+- GET request to instantiate/update building footprint and elevation information as instantiated for linked OntoCityGml instance according to OntoBuiltEnv for all buildings:
+> `/api/epcagent/add/ocgml_info`

 &nbsp;

 # 3. Current EPC data instantiation workflow